yuzhou42/camera-laser-calibration/README.md

 ```
 $rosbag play 2016-12-22-14-03-09.bag -l
 ```
-And follow the "How to use"step, you can test the package.
+And follow the "Usage"step, you can test the package.
-#How to use
+#Usage
 ##1 camera calibtation
 If you use the test data ， you can ignore this step.
 ```